Strategies for Growth: Planet Marketing Helps Small Businesses Thrive

 Recycle and Repurpose

-Make it easy for everyone in the office to toss paper, plastic, and cans in the right receptacle.
+Make it easy for everyone in the office to place paper, plastic, and cans in the right bin – so they can easily be recycled.
 Clearly labelled recycling bins are key.
 If there’s confusion, there are many useful printouts online that can be laminated and posted above the bins.
 Check with your local council for resources.

 Embrace the Greenery

 Studies show that greenery in the office can improve air quality, reduce stress, and even boost creativity.
-Add a splash of life with low-maintenance plants like snake plants or spider lilies.
+Add a splash of life with low-maintenance plants like snake plants, succulents and cactus, or spider lilies.
 Consider an herb garden if your office kitchen has a space for one.
 If you’d like an extra boost of green, vertical gardens are a space-saving way to incorporate foliage.

 Get the Whole Team Involved

-Organise a green office challenge, where teams compete to reduce paper usage or invent the most creatively repurposed office supply.
+Organise a green office challenge, where staff or teams compete to reduce paper usage or invent the most creatively repurposed office supply.
 A little friendly competition can go a long way in boosting engagement and eco-conscious behaviour.
+Measure results to see what a difference you can make!

 Going Green at Work

-By implementing these simple tips, you can create a more sustainable and inspiring work environment for yourself and your colleagues.
+By implementing these simple tips, you can create a more sustainable and inspiring work environment for yourself and your team.
 Remember, every small step counts!

 Sustainability and living responsibly are a key focus and value for the Planet Marketing team, both within our business and at home.
 We care about our planet (hence our business name), cultures and communities, and do as much as we can to help protect them.
 It is an important part of who we are, and this philosophy extends to our business and how we work with clients.

 Sustainable practices have been implemented in our business, and although Planet Marketing is a small business, we take corporate responsibility and protecting our environment seriously.
-This translates into how we approach every project, from recommending eco-friendly marketing materials to suggesting ways to reduce your company’s carbon footprint through digital marketing strategies.
+This translates into how we approach projects, from recommending eco-friendly marketing materials to suggesting ways to reduce your company’s carbon footprint.

 Contact us today about how we can help you turn your workplace green – and your marketing strategy even greener!